dotnet/AspNetDocs/aspnet/web-forms/overview/deployment/configuring-server-environments-for-web-deployment/configuring-deployment-properties-for-a-target-environment.md

 - You're instructing Web Deploy to use basic authentication.
 - You're specifying that Web Deploy should impersonate the FABRIKAM\stagingdeployer account on the remote computer.
 - You're using SQL Server authentication to deploy the **ContactManager** database to STAGEDB1.
-- Note that `$CREDENTIAL_PLACEHOLDER$` is a placeholder for the password key-value pair.

 [!code-xml[Main](configuring-deployment-properties-for-a-target-environment/samples/sample2.xml)]